 How is periodontal disease diagnosed?

-Drs.
-Shetty and Patel of Modern Dental Studio will thoroughly examine your mouth, including checking the depth of the pockets between your gums and teeth.
+Dr. Shetty of Modern Dental Studio will thoroughly examine your mouth, including checking the depth of the pockets between your gums and teeth.
 X-rays may also be taken to assess the health of your jawbone.
 A physical evaluation can also help.
 Our team is trained and experienced in spotting the symptoms of periodontal disease and providing a definitive diagnosis.

 How is gum disease treated?